AOC warns of 'very real risk' of Trump win in 2020, says frustration with Pelosi is 'quite real'

 "On the question of direct payments [for abortion]," Saletan wrote, "most voters agree with the GOP.
 If Democrats make that question a litmus test, they’ll regret it."

-Nevertheless, last week Illinois enacted a sweeping pro-choice law that eliminates spousal consent, waiting periods, criminal penalties for abortion providers and restrictions on abortion facilities, such as licensing requirements and health and safety inspections.
-It also repealed the state's Partial-birth Abortion Ban Act and establishes "that a fertilized egg, embryo, or fetus does not have independent rights under the law, of this State."
+Nevertheless, last week Illinois enacted a sweeping pro-choice law that eliminated spousal consent, waiting periods, criminal penalties for abortion providers and restrictions on abortion facilities, such as licensing requirements and health and safety inspections.
+It also repealed the state's Partial-birth Abortion Ban Act and established "that a fertilized egg, embryo, or fetus does not have independent rights under the law, of this State."

 The Thomas More Society, a pro-life law firm based in Chicago, declared the bill tantamount to “legalizing the death penalty, with no possibility of appeal, for viable unborn preemies.”